VU-TCS/PDACleaner/README.md

 (see below for more info).

-Also note that the file `samples/PDAN.txt` contains an example PDA that exhibits the worst case performance of the algorithm, as described in the paper, so using it as input will lead to excessive an excessive run time.
+Also note that the file `samples/PDAN.txt` contains an example PDA that exhibits the worst case performance of the algorithm, as described in the paper, so using it as input will lead to an excessive run time.

 ## Usage